squareroundforest/domdodom/readme.md

 "This an HTML code example: <em>foo</em>."
 ```

-Templates can be used, too, but the result will be escaped.
-E.g. quoting component:
+Templates can be used.
+E.g. a quoting component:

 ```JS
 const quoted = define((_, content) => `"${content}"`)